Refrigerator

-A refrigerator, colloquially fridge, is a commercial and home appliance consisting of a thermally insulated compartment and a heat pump (mechanical, electronic or chemical) that transfers heat from its inside to its external environment so that its inside is cooled to a temperature below the room temperature.
+A refrigerator, commonly shortened to fridge, is a commercial and home appliance consisting of a thermally insulated compartment and a heat pump (mechanical, electronic or chemical) that transfers heat from its inside to its external environment so that its inside is cooled to a temperature below the ambient temperature of the room.
 Refrigeration is an essential food storage technique around the world.
-The lower temperature lowers the reproduction rate of bacteria, so the refrigerator reduces the rate of spoilage.
+The low temperature reduces the reproduction rate of bacteria, so the refrigerator lowers the rate of spoilage.
 A refrigerator maintains a temperature a few degrees above the freezing point of water.
-The optimal temperature range for perishable food storage is 3 to 5 C. A similar device that maintains a temperature below the freezing point of water is called a freezer.
+The optimal temperature range for perishable food storage is 3 to 5 C. A freezer is a specialized refrigerator, or portion of a refrigerator, that maintains its contents' temperature below the freezing point of water.
 The refrigerator replaced the icebox, which had been a common household appliance for almost a century and a half.
 The United States Food and Drug Administration recommends that the refrigerator be kept at or below 40 °F and that the freezer be regulated at 0 °F.

 The first cooling systems for food involved ice.
 Artificial refrigeration began in the mid-1750s, and developed in the early 1800s.
-In 1834, the first working vapor-compression refrigeration system was built.
+In 1834, the first working vapor-compression refrigeration system, using the same technology seen in air conditioners, was built.
 The first commercial ice-making machine was invented in 1854.
 In 1913, refrigerators for home use were invented.
 In 1923 Frigidaire introduced the first self-contained unit.
 The introduction of Freon in the 1920s expanded the refrigerator market during the 1930s.
 Home freezers as separate compartments (larger than necessary just for ice cubes) were introduced in 1940.
 Frozen foods, previously a luxury item, became commonplace.

 Freezer units are used in households as well as in industry and commerce.
 Commercial refrigerator and freezer units were in use for almost 40 years prior to the common home models.
 The freezer-over-refrigerator style had been the basic style since the 1940s, until modern, side-by-side refrigerators broke the trend.
 A vapor compression cycle is used in most household refrigerators, refrigerator–freezers and freezers.
 Newer refrigerators may include automatic defrosting, chilled water, and ice from a dispenser in the door.

 Domestic refrigerators and freezers for food storage are made in a range of sizes.
 Among the smallest are Peltier-type refrigerators designed to chill beverages.
 A large domestic refrigerator stands as tall as a person and may be about 1 m wide with a capacity of 0.6 m3.
-Refrigerators and freezers may be free-standing, or built into a kitchen.
+Refrigerators and freezers may be free standing, or built into a kitchen.
 The refrigerator allows the modern household to keep food fresh for longer than before.
 Freezers allow people to buy perishable food in bulk and eat it at leisure, and make bulk purchases.